A New Year, equals new opportunity.

 On a quick personal note, when I owned and operated a brick and mortar small business location in NY, I always believed the New Year to not only be a time for “personal resolutions” but also a clean slate for “business resolutions” as well.

-With that in mind, 2015 is here and I presume that many entrepreneurs, small business owners, CEOs, self employed contractors or any business oriented individual that sees everyday as an opportunity towards growth are looking at this year as another clean slate to build their dreams into a evolving and profitable business .
+With that in mind, another year is here and I presume that many entrepreneurs, small business owners, CEOs, self employed contractors or any business oriented individual that sees everyday as an opportunity towards growth are looking at this year as another clean slate to build their dreams into a evolving and profitable business .